 1. Create a Summary Sheet Using Automatic Update from Group Sheet Feature

-In the first method, we will learn to create a summary sheet using group sheet technique that contains automatic update features.
+In the first method, we will learn to create a summary sheet using the group sheet technique that contains automatic update features.
 So, if we change any data in the worksheets then the summary sheet will automatically update.
 Here, we have used the SUM function to do so.
-For example, we will calculate the total marks of Math, Physics, Chemistry and Economics of all the 4 levels.
-Lets see the steps below.
+For example, we will calculate the total marks of Math, Physics, Chemistry, and Economics at all 4 levels.
+Let’s see the steps below.

 - First, open a new worksheet and create a dataset (B4:C7) like the screenshot below.

 - Secondly, select the cell next to the cell of Total Marks of Math.

 - Then, go to the Editing group and click on the AutoSum option.

 - As a result, the SUM function will automatically appear in the cell just like the screenshot below.